-Families often struggle with overdoses, illegal behaviors, disappearing acts, violations of trust—the list goes on and on.
+Families often struggle with overdoses, illegal behaviors, disappearing acts, and violations of trust—the list goes on and on.
 It’s the “on and on” that makes this kind of trauma so complicated.
 Psychiatrist Judith Herman identified this acute form of ongoing stress as “complex trauma.”

 Unfortunately, we don’t often acknowledge the family’s post-traumatic stress.
 All eyes are on the “identified patient.”
 When will he stop using?
 When can I trust him again?
 When will he get it together?
 What if he doesn’t?
 What if it’s my fault?
 What if it isn’t?
 And the cycle of worry and blaming and shaming starts all over again, followed by more using and abusing.